korchasa/speelka-agent/documents/implementation.md

 ## Configuration Implementation

+The system supports both environment variables and file-based configuration (YAML and JSON):

+### Environment Variables
 The system primarily uses environment variables for configuration, with a common `SPL_` prefix.
 For backward compatibility, the system also accepts environment variables without the prefix.

 Example environment variable configuration: